Quick View The Necessities for Fixing 4TB Hard Drive Only Shows 2TB on Your PC:

 Method 3.
 Convert 4TB Drive Shows 2TB with Diskpart

-Same as the Windows Disk Management, Diskpart enables you to convert an empty MBR disk to GPT.
+Similar to Windows Disk Management, Diskpart enables you to convert an empty MBR disk to GPT via Command Prompt command lines.
 If you need to convert an already partitioned MBR disk, first back up the file and delete all the partitions.

 Step 1.
-Press Win+R keys, type CMD, and press Enter to open the command prompt.
+Press the Windows+R keys, type CMD, and press Enter to open the command prompt.

 Step 2.
 Type diskpart and hit Enter.
 Type the following commands in order; remember to press Enter after you input each one.